Tombstone, Arizona

 Cochise County Courthouse at Tombstone 1940

-In 1929 the Cochise County seat was moved to Bisbee.
-Tombstone faded into obscurity in following World War II, but was never completely abandoned.
-The post office, originally established in 1878, has operated continuously and is still open today.
+In 1929, the seat of Cochise County was moved to Bisbee.
+Following World War II, Tombstone faded further into obscurity, though it was never completely abandoned.
+The post office, originally established in 1878, has operated continuously and remains open today.

 From Mining to Tourism